CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

 .. _write-blitz:

-Quick Trigger
+Write a BLITZ
 -------------

-The *Quick Trigger* is a YAML-driven template that makes it easy for you to run a test case without having to know any knowledge of programming.
-The quick trigger --- called *BLITZ* because it's lightning fast --- does the following actions:
+The *BLITZ* also known as *Quick Trigger* is a YAML-driven template that makes it easy for you to run a test case without having to know any knowledge of programming.
+The *Quick Trigger* --- called *BLITZ* because it's lightning fast --- does the following actions:

 * Configure a device.